How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Blend the cashews, coconut milk, fenugreek powder, and lemon.
 Add this mixture to the “dirty” skillet.
 Cook on low heat until it thickens.

-Once the vegetables are cooked to your desired texture, add to the sauce.
+Add to the sauce once the vegetables are cooked to your desired texture.
 Garnish with coriander.

 Note: If you’d like to make this dish using soft vegetables such as broccoli, kale, or spinach, cook the vegetables in the spice and add the blended sauce, skilling the baking.